hagen-larsen-hl/bank-simulation/README.md

 ### Run Steps
-1. As written, you will need to install the `tabulate` package to view the outputted results.
+1. As written, you will need to `pip install` the `tabulate` package to view the statistical output.
 Or you can change how things are printed.
 2. You can just tweak the global variables `GAMES` AND `ROUNDS` then run `python bank.py`, maybe I'll add those as CLI arguments.

 ## Description